runtipi/runtipi-appstore/apps/minio/metadata/description.md

 Host your own Amazon S3 compatible Object Storage!

-## !!
-Installation Info !!
+## Installation Info

 This MinIO setup requires two exposed URLS

 - The console URL
 - The S3 API URL

-While the console URL is defined by the tipi's default expose URL you need to define the S§ API URL in the settings while install.
+While the console URL is defined by the runtipi's default expose URL you need to define the S3 API URL in the settings when installing.

 **Example:**